jasgrewal/common/courses_grad/BIOF520_pbl/justin_kyle/notes_blast.md

 - Alternative methods: BLAT (uses k-mer indexing of db, can find seeds faster), DIAMOND
 - Used in community composition estimation for metagenomics
 - **Cornerstone** is all-against-all comparisons.
 ScalaBLAST is used to compute pairwise gene similarities at AA level - computationally expensive.
 	- Alternatively, can use profile scans of databases like TIGRFAM, PFAM, COGS (protein level comparisons).
 But **new families cannot be identified** by this approach.

 ##Reference Databases used
+- NCBI, KEGG, GenBank, SEED
+- rRNA dbs: NCBI-nr, Silva, Rfam

 ##Drawbacks
 ###Poly clonality?
 - Composite dominant population genomes are **not clonal** due to natura lgenetic variation.

 ###Based on genome profile
 - Larger genomes are expected to generate more matches than smaller genomes.
 	- *Assessment of gene abundance, * **not organism abundance**